creditimpact/PURAIFY/SYSTEM_STATE.md

 # PURAIFY — Live System State

 This file documents the current **real-time** state of the PURAIFY platform.
 As of now, most engines only contain scaffold code.
-The Vault Engine exposes a working `POST /vault/store` endpoint and plans to add `GET /vault/token/:project/:service`.
+The Vault Engine exposes working `POST /vault/store` and `POST /vault/token` endpoints and a `GET /vault/token/:project/:service` lookup route.
 ---

 ## 🧱 System Build Status